 Recommendations (if any)

+DECISIONS REACHED

-There are no further recommendations.
+No objections from the Team to decision reached by this sub-group and there are no further recommendations.
 However, the team:

 Accepts that WHOIS1 RT Recommendation 2 is fully implemented.

 That the adoption of the EWG’s Final Report and development of the framework for the Board-initiated GNSO RDS PDP[s] is intended to deliver a holistic next generation WHOIS policy framework that would address current set of fragmented and decentralized WHOIS policies.